I7-Examples/When-in-Rome-1/docs/source.txt

 	now every thing carried by the creature is in the Underpass;
 	now every thing worn by the creature is in the Underpass.

 The player is in Central Park Underpass.

-To decide whether (inner - a thing) lies within (external object - a thing):
-	if external object encloses inner, yes;
-	no.

-To decide whether (inner - a thing) lies outside (external object - a thing):
-	if inner lies within external object, no;
-	yes.

 Section 3 - More optional events